 Read some simple rules that will make your journey both comfortable and safe:

-- When boarding, we ask you to only place large bags in the luggage racks at either end of the carriage.
-Smaller bags almost always fit in the luggage rack above your seat.
+- When boarding, we ask you to place bags in the luggage racks at either end of the carriage, on the floor in front of your feet or on vacant floor space meant for luggage.
+Smaller bags can be placed in the luggage rack above your seat.
 For safety reasons, you must never place luggage in the aisle or in front of the train doors.